Maxi03milian/Uek-Modul223_Co-Working/README.md

 * PUT /bookings/{id} -> update booking status (only where you are the creator) by ID (id)<br>
   Requestbody {date, duration, status)}

-For further information, please refer to the swagger documentation accompanying the project or Read the API endpoints documentation (from an earlier assignment).
+For further information, please refer to the swagger documentation accompanying the project or read the API endpoints documentation (from an earlier assignment).